Transforming the World Takes Social and Critical Inquiry

 American Studies

-Discover the complex structures that shape U.S. culture and how it connects to the world beyond its borders.
+Discover the complex social, political, and historical structures that shape U.S. culture and how it connects to the world beyond its borders.

 Asian and Asian American Studies

-Investigate the diverse experience of people of Asian descent living across the world.
+Explore the experiences of people of Asian descent across historical periods and regions worldwide.

 Native American and Indigenous Studies

-Examine the issues impacting Native American and Indigenous communities.
+Examine the diverse issues that impact Native American and Indigenous communities.

 Women's, Gender, and Sexuality Studies

-Explore the complex influences on gender and sexuality locally, globally, and over time.
+Learn about the diverse influences on gender and sexuality across regions, eras, and cultures.

 Upcoming Events